MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Overview

-An Azure Local instance consists of a machine or a cluster of machines running the Azure Local operating system and connected to Azure.
+An Azure Local instance consists of a machine or a cluster of machines running the Azure Stack HCI operating system and connected to Azure.
 You can use the Azure portal to monitor and manage individual Azure Local instances as well as view all the deployments of Azure Local.
 You can also manage with your existing tools, including Windows Admin Center and PowerShell.

 Azure Local is available for download from the Azure portal with a free 60-day trial ([Download software](./deploy/download-azure-stack-hci-23h2-software.md)).

-To acquire the machines to run Azure Local, you can purchase integrated systems for Azure Local from a Microsoft hardware partner with the operating system pre-installed, or buy validated nodes and install the operating system yourself.
-See the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog) for hardware options and use the Azure Local sizing tool to estimate hardware requirements.
+To acquire the machines to run Azure Local, you can purchase integrated systems for Azure Local from a Microsoft hardware partner with the operating system pre-installed.
+See the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog) for hardware options and use the sizing tool to estimate hardware requirements.

 ## Azure Local features and architecture